boxyhq/website/guides/jackson/nextauth.md

 [NextAuth](https://next-auth.js.org/) is a complete open source authentication solution for Next.js applications.

-NextAuth support SAML Jackson as an OAuth Provider in the name BoxyHQ SAML Provider.
+NextAuth supports SAML Jackson as an OAuth Provider.

 Follow [this documentation](https://next-auth.js.org/providers/boxyhq-saml) to learn about how to use SAML Jackson with NextAuth.

+Visit the [GitHub repo](https://github.com/boxyhq/jackson-next-auth) to see the source code for the NextAuth SAML SSO integration.

 ## Next steps